-The HDX 3D Pro capabilities of the Server VDA, enables you to deliver desktops and applications that perform best using a graphics processing unit (GPU) for hardware acceleration.
+The HDX 3D Pro capabilities of Citrix Virtual Apps and Desktops enable you to deliver desktops and applications that perform best using a graphics processing unit (GPU) for hardware acceleration.
 These applications include 3D professional graphics applications based on OpenGL and DirectX.
 The standard VDA supports GPU acceleration of DirectX only.
-For more information about choosing the standard or HDX 3D Pro VDA, see What to specify when installing a VDA in the Prepare to install article.

-All supported Citrix Receivers can be used with 3D graphics.
-For best performance with complex 3D workloads, high-resolution monitors, multi-monitor configurations, and high frame rate applications, we recommend the latest versions of Citrix Receiver for Windows and Citrix Receiver for Linux.
-For more information on supported versions of Citrix Receiver, see Lifecycle Milestones for Citrix Receiver.
+All supported Citrix Workspace apps can be used with 3D graphics.
+For best performance with complex 3D workloads, high-resolution monitors, multi-monitor configurations, and high frame rate applications, we recommend the latest versions of Citrix Workspace app for Windows and Citrix Workspace app for Linux.
+For more information on supported versions of Citrix Workspace app, see Lifecycle Milestones for Citrix Workspace app.